What is the Cost to Refinish Hardwood Floors?

-Every home is different, but one thing every house has in common – whether it’s a three-bedroom craftsman or a sprawling colonial – is flooring.
+Every home is different, but one thing every house has in common – whether it’s a three-bedroom craftsman, a sprawling ranch or a small condo – is flooring.

 Of course, floors don’t always get a lot of credit when people are considering their favorite styles of architecture, but there’s no escaping that they play one of the most prominent roles in any house.
 They’re literally in every single room.